 Myositis-specific antibodies (MSAs) are associated with certain symptoms in JM patients.
 In some cases, knowing the MSA of a patient may help clinicians look out for certain symptoms and guide treatment decisions.
-Dr. Jessica Neely explains these associations, why they are important, and the limitations in our understanding of the role of MSAs in JM.

 Research is vital to finding better treatments and a cure for juvenile myositis.
 Cure JM funds research studies through our Cure JM Centers of Excellence and the Cure JM Clinical Care Network.